armiro/Telegram-Minigame-Demo/README.md

 <h1 align="center">Telegram-Minigame-Demo</h1>

-A basic Tap-to-Earn (T2E) Telegram minigame, where users can complete quests or tap on funny Elon Musk coin to receive $Musktap points.
-Using points, they can buy boosters or purchase surprise boxes, each containing random amount of $MUSK token.
+A basic Tap-to-Earn (T2E) Telegram minigame, where users can complete quests or tap on funny Elon Musk coin to receive `$Musktap` points.
+Using points, they can buy boosters or purchase surprise boxes, each containing random amount of `$MUSK` token.
 MuskTap is an airdrop platform, similar to HamsterKombat or NotCoin.

+- Open Telegram bot, you will receive random $MUSK tokens, a giveaway that might even worth **10$** 💰
+- Tap to earn $MuskTap points.
+They are used to improve profile or purchase items. 🥯
+- Buy boosters using your points.
+You can get more points by each tap, tap more, etc. ⚡
+- Purchase MUSK boxes.
+Boxes will be opened later, each including random amount of $MUSK (or other exciting things!) 🧰
+- Share your referral code with friends to earn more $MuskTap points 👥

 <p align="center" width="100%">
   <img src="https://github.com/armiro/Telegram-Minigame-Demo/blob/main/assets/main_page_ui_collage.jpg" alt="Main Page UI Collage" width="700"/>